wingify/wingify.github.io/_posts/2020-01-08-performance-improvements-in-vwo-smart-code.markdown

 ---
 layout: post
-title: Performance improvements in VWO Smart Code
+title: Performance improvements in VWO Smartcode
-excerpt: Performance improvements in VWO Smart Code
+excerpt: Performance improvements in VWO Smartcode
 authorslug: shubham_soni_udit_chawla
 author: Shubham Soni, Udit Chawla
 ---
-# Performance improvements in VWO Smart Code

 VWO puts a lot of focus on ensuring websites remain performant enough while using VWO.
 We have been increasing the efforts in this area and due to this, we are able to bring two very big optimizations which would directly reduce the impact on the performance of the website.

 ## jQuery Dependency Removed